 See also a brief timeline outlining the history of Victoria Business School.

 Victoria Business School is among just 1 percent of business schools worldwide that hold the 'Triple Crown' of international accreditations:

-The 'Triple Crown' of international accreditations held by Victoria Business School (as of July 2017, only 82 business schools worldwide had achieved this status) is further enhanced by accreditations from industry and professional bodies.
+The 'Triple Crown' accreditation held by Victoria Business School is further enhanced by specific programme recognition and accreditations from industry and professional bodies.